Creutzfeldt Jacob Disease (CJD)

 Guidance from the ACDP TSE Risk Management Subgroup (formerly TSE Working Group) is the most-up-to date guidance on this topic, provided by the Department of Health.

-See also the NHSGCC CJD Policy.
+See also the NHSGCC CJD SOP.